Dargones/import_prediction/notebooks/README.md

  another in a graph, etc.

 - GGNNs.ipynb - notebook for running GGNNs.
-The model definition, loss function, and data loader anre all defined in ../python folder.
+The model definition, loss function, and data loader are all defined in ../python folder.
 The details of my implementation of GGNNs are also located there in the README.md file.
-The notebook only gives an example of how my GGNN can be run and stores some results
+The notebook gives an example of how my GGNN can be run and what result it can achieve